achliopa/udemy_PracticalReactNativeCourse2019/readme.md

 };
 ```
 * we now can use form state in out code `value={formState.inputValues.title}`
+* in submitHandler() we use the formState to pass in the values
 * we updae useCallback to reflect state

+### Lecture 189.
+Moving Input Logic Into A Separate Component

+* using hooks we can split logic from view easily
+* in /UI we add Input.js for Input reusable view component where we put the JSX for 1 of the inputs
+* vazoume kai to validation sto input xrisimopoiwntas React Hook reducer kai handler to enforce validations.
+* we can use ValidateJS lib instead

+### Lecture 190.
+Connecting Input Component & Form

+*